-If a person is acting erratic all the time or exhibits extreme physical changes, they may be abusing oxycodone or OxyContin.
+If a person is acting erratically all the time or exhibits extreme physical changes, they may be abusing oxycodone or OxyContin.
 It’s important to reach out to them or to stage an intervention.
 Don’t let the abuse get any worse than it has to.
 The sooner that the addiction is addressed, the easier it will be to overcome it.

 Behavioral Symptoms of an Addict

-Other than physical symptoms of an abuse, an addict will also experience and exhibit behavioral changes.
+Other than the physical symptoms of abuse, an addict will also experience and exhibit behavioral changes.
 Here’s a more comprehensive list of the signs to look out for.
 A shorter and simpler list of behavioral changes to keep an eye out for include:

 - Constant exhaustion.
 You’ll notice the drug user taking naps during the afternoon or during the day.
 They’re constantly drowsy when they used to be alert.